Los Angeles Sex Crime Attorneys

 Our Los Angeles sex crime lawyers at Lessem, Newstat & Tooson, LLP are equipped to represent all of these charges, and more.
 If you are being investigated or have already been arrested for a sex crime, contact us today.

-What are the Penalties for Sex Crimes in California?
+What Are the Potential Penalties for a Sex Crime Conviction in Los Angeles?

 The penalties for sex crimes in California vary depending on the specific crime, the circumstances surrounding the offense, and the defendant’s criminal history.
 Some common penalties for sex crimes include: